LocalGovIMS/localgov-ims/docs/creating-an-api-client-from-an-openapi-specification.md

     * Open a command prompt
     * Run: npm install @openapitools/openapi-generator-cli -g

-# Client creation prerequisites
+# Client Creation Prerequisites

 1. You will need to [create the OpenAPI specification](generating-an-openapi-spec-for-the-localgov-ims-api.md) for the API you're creating a client for
 2. Not required, but creating a repository for the client code at this stage will help if you wish to create a NuGet package for you client at a later stage

-# Creating a client
+# Creating a Client

-1. Save the OpenAPI spec YAML file to a fodler on your device
+1. Save the OpenAPI spec YAML file to a folder on your device
 2. Open a command prompt and navigate to that folder
 3. Run the [OpenAPI Genearator](https://openapi-generator.tech/) to create the client:
     * Run: npx @openapitools/openapi-generator-cli generate -i [Name of your YAML file].yaml -g csharp-netcore -o [Location to save to e.g. /Dev/MyClient/] --package-name [Name of your client]